huangjuite/control_app/README.md

 wheely
 ------

-This is an android app to control self-balanced car in control system design class
+This is an android app to control self-balanced car in control system design class.